- Environment & Conservation

 The Land Use Code provides a range of minimum storage space dimensions scaled to different size multi-family projects (Table A in SMC 23.54.040).
 These requirements should accommodate:

-Multi-family buildings generally require 1 cubic yard per week per 10 housing units (for example, a 40 unit condo could require 4 cubic yards of garbage collected per week).
-The container size depends on the pickup frequency, which can be one or more times per week.
+Multi-family buildings generally require 1.5 cubic yards per week per 10 housing units (for example, a 40 unit condo could require 6 cubic yards of garbage collected per week).
+The pickup frequency is typically one time per week.
 For small buildings, 95 gallon carts (1/2 cubic yard each) can suffice.
-Medium buildings use dumpsters and many large building use compacted roll-off containers.
-Dumpster sizes and rates.
+Medium buildings use dumpsters and many large building use compacted or roll-off compacted containers.
+Please see Dumpster sizes and rates.

 Most multi-family buildings do not generate much yard waste, but do require a cart for food waste collection.
 Provide one cart for every 50 units (1-50 units = 1 cart; 51-100 units = 2 carts, etc).

-Recycling volume is similar to garbage (1 cubic yard per week per 10 units).
-Most buildings are served weekly or every other week.
-Small buildings use 95 gallon carts, medium buildings use 2 or 4 cubic yard dumpsters, and the largest buildings use roll-off compacted containers.
+Recycling volume is similar to garbage (1.5 cubic yards per week per 10 units).
+Most buildings are served weekly.
+Small buildings (under 8 units) may use 95 gallon carts, medium buildings use 2 or 4 cubic yard dumpsters, and the largest buildings use compacted or roll-off compacted containers.